mansargs/mansargs/README.md

 ---

 ## Technical Background
-Manvel Sargsyan is a passionate and detail-oriented Software Engineer based in Yerevan, Armenia.
-With a strong foundation in system-level programming, algorithms, and data structures, Manvel has hands-on experience in both academic and real-world environments.
-He is committed to building robust, efficient, and maintainable software solutions, and enjoys collaborating with others to solve complex technical challenges.
+I am a passionate and detail-oriented Software Engineer based in Yerevan, Armenia.
+With a strong foundation in system-level programming, algorithms, and data structures, I have hands-on experience in both academic and real-world environments.
+I am committed to building robust, efficient, and maintainable software solutions, and enjoy collaborating with others to solve complex technical challenges.

 ---